amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 * Set Pickup and drop location
 * Book a cab
 * Fetch and show driver current location
+* Show pickup and trip path on Map with Animation
-* Cab Arrival for pickup like Uber
+* Cab Arrival for a pickup like Uber
 * On-going trip UI
 * Trip End
-* Animation like Uber App for Car
+* Animation like Uber App for Moving Car
-* This project uses the basic MVP Architecture
+* Just to make it simple.
+This project uses the basic MVP Architecture.
-* We have simulated the WebSocket API for you.
+* We have simulated the WebSocket API for you

 ## We have simulated the backend environment for you to get the real-work like experience.